paulinakoz/book-store/README.md

 ### Server Architecture
 <img alt="app-architecture" src="./images/app-architecture.png" style="display: block;" />

+The backend server is a CRUD API which has GET, POST, PUT and DELETE functionality.
+For example, in order to display a list of books the frontend sends a GET request to the controller, the controller then sends the request to the service layer which deals with all the business logic and uses the repository layer to connect to the database and fulfil the request.
+The service layer also uses a data transfer object (DTO) to send the request back to the controller and eventually the client.
+I decided to use the DTO to prevent the book model from being directly exposed to the client and to further decouple the business logic from the controller.

 ## Review and Roadmap
 Overall this project was realy interesting and I learned a lot of new things like building a SpringBoot application, using MongoDB and using continous integration with Travis CI.
 The toughest challenge I faced with this project was the testing since I have not previously